danferth/todo/README.md

 - [x] overlay testing

 ##Overlay
-- [ ] overlay should be able to be set on any page
+- [x] ~~overlay should be able to be set on any page~~ created overlay directive for easy drop in to pages
-- [ ] overlay should be able to be set with class and data attribute
+- [x] overlay should be able to ~~be set with class and data attribute~~ grab variables from angular
-- [ ] overlay should be able to work with angular
+- [x] overlay should be able to work with angular
 - [ ] overlay should be able to be sent a template from click page through data attribute